reettap/calculator/docs/manual.md

 - variable name can not be reserved function name
 - variable name has to be of the required format
 - variable assignment can only include one '='

+`note:` the calculator can recognize all valid expressions, but due to the limitations of the Shunting Yard algorithm, invalid expressions can yield erroneus results and might not show an error.